sraase/arachne-browser/lopif/readme.txt

 No sample files are available so far, sorry.
-However, compatibility layer called LINGLUE exists for porting graphical applications between 16bit DOS (using this library) and 32bit Linux (SVGAlib, GGI), and maybe other platforms similar to POSIX.
+However, compatibility layer called LINGLUE exists for porting graphical applications between 16bit DOS (using this library) and 32bit Linux (SVGAlib), and maybe other platforms similar to POSIX.
 This multiplatform enviroment is currently undocumented and not fully tested.
-The intent of LINGLUE is to form an "ideal" platform for writing/porting smaller apps (eg. games) between 16bit DOS, where all modern video cards provide 16bit VESA BIOS interface, and 32bit Linux world, using SVGAlib, GGI, and in future maybe Gtk, Qt or directly Xlib libraries.
+The intent of LINGLUE is to form an "ideal" platform for writing/porting smaller apps (eg. games) between 16bit DOS, where all modern video cards provide 16bit VESA BIOS interface, and 32bit Linux world, using SVGAlib, and in future maybe Gtk, Qt or directly Xlib libraries.
 In future, Arachne WWW browser may provide natural HTML widget as cornerstone of more advanced GUI toolkit.
 LINGLUE source code, as it exists, is included with the Arachne sources.
 Further information on LINGLUE might be available from the Arachne Development group or from Arachne Labs (xchaos@arachne.cz).

-LINGLUE = DOS/LOPIF <-> Linux/SVGAlib <-> Linux GGI portability
+LINGLUE = DOS/LOPIF <-> Linux/SVGAlib portability

 How to use LOPIF
 ----------------